tronprotocol/documentation/English_Documentation/Glossary.md

 ## Balance TRX
 A TRX account shows the balance of TRX and other tokens and their USD equivalent.
 ## Bandwidth
 To keep the network operating smoothly, TRON network only allows every account to initiate a limited number of transactions.
 To engage in transactions more frequently requires bandwidth points.
 Like TRON Power (TP), bandwidth points can be obtained through freezing TRX.
 Transactions are transmitted and stored in the network in byte arrays.
 Bandwidth points consumed in a transaction equals the size of its byte array.
-The ratio of "bandwidth points in an account / bandwidth capacity of TRON’s network" equals to the ratio of "frozen balance in an account / frozen balance on the entire network
+The ratio of "bandwidth points in an account / bandwidth capacity of TRON’s network" equals to the ratio of "frozen balance in an account / frozen balance on the entire network."
 ## Block
 Blocks contains the digital records of your transactions.
 A complete block consists of the magic number, block size, blockheader, transaction counter and transactions.
 ## Blockheader